Great Mosque of Samarra: Minaret

 The height of the Malwiyyah made it practical to be used for the adhan (call to prayer).
 It is visible from a considerable distance in the area around Samarra and therefore may have been designed as a strong visual statement of the presence of Islam in the Tigris Valley.

 The minaret's unique spiral design is said by some to be derived from the architecture of the Mesopotamian ziggurats.
 This design, completed under al-Mutawakkil, was unlike other minarets created in this time or anything else seen in the Islamic world because of its base's shape.
 The Mesopotamian Ziggurats had a square base while this minaret and others built like it in Iraq have a circular base with a twisted spiral leading up to the top.
 Some consider the influence of the Pillar of Gor, which was also square not circular, built in the Sasanian Empire, more prominent.
 This style of spiraling minaret was then repeated by the caliph Abu Dulaf for his mosque (also in Samarra).
 These minarets become a focal point of the skyline in any city and are a call to attention and prayer.

-In 2005 the top of the Malwiyyah minaret was bombed.
-US forces in their invasion of the country used the minaret as a sniper tower before it was destroyed.

-Structures
+These earlier theories which proposed that these helicoidal minarets were inspired by ancient Mesopotamian ziggurats has been challenged and rejected by some modern scholars including Richard Ettinghausen, Oleg Grabar, and Jonathan Bloom.

 The minaret's spiral shape inspired Pritzker Architecture Prize winner Philip Johnson's design for the 1976 Chapel of Thanksgiving at Thanks-Giving Square in Dallas, Texas, in the United States.
 The minarets of a prominent Emirati mosque, that of Sheikh Khalifa in Al Ain, have been also been inspired by this minaret.
 The influence of the minaret and courtyard of the mosque is seen in these places, as well as in modern mosques.